Hal Blaine: Early life

+On July 6, 1944 Blane was a survivor of the Hartford Circus Fire.
+He attended the circus primarily to watch the band perform, especially the drummer.
+When the fire broke out he followed the band escaping under the bottom of the big top’s apron.
+As ambulances arrived one of the drivers asked Hal to help with a gurney.
+He ended up assisting victims well into the night.

+In 1944, he and his family moved to California.

+Career

 From 1949 to 1952, Blaine learned drums from Roy Knapp, who had also taught jazz drummer Gene Krupa.
 He began his professional career playing overnight sessions in Chicago strip clubs, which allowed him to practice and perfect his sight reading skills.
 He subsequently played as part of Count Basie's big band and toured with Patti Page and Tommy Sands before taking up session work.
 Unlike many of his jazz contemporaries, Blaine enjoyed playing rock and roll and this meant he played on numerous such sessions during the 1950s.
-Blaine rarely performed live, with the exception of working with Nancy Sinatra at Caesars Palace in Las Vegas in the 1960s, and with John Denvers' band in the 70s.
+Blaine rarely performed live, with the exception of working with Nancy Sinatra at Caesars Palace in Las Vegas in the 1960s, and with John Denver's band in the 70s.

-He was a core member of the Wrecking Crew, the close-knit group of Los Angeles session musicians that played on hit records during the 1960s.
+Blaine was a core member of the Wrecking Crew, the close-knit group of Los Angeles session musicians that played on hit records during the 1960s.
 Blaine claimed to have invented the name as the "old-school" studio musicians feared these new, younger guys were a "destructive force" in the conservative studio environment of the time.

-Blaine played with guitarists Glen Campbell and Tommy Tedesco, bassists Carol Kaye and Joe Osborn, and keyboardists Leon Russell and Don Randi.
-Mr. Blaine played on thousands of recordings through the mid-1970s.
-John Denver brought Blaine on tour in the mid-1970s.
+He played with guitarists Glen Campbell and Tommy Tedesco, bassists Carol Kaye and Joe Osborn, and keyboardists Leon Russell and Don Randi.

+Blaine drummed for the Ronettes' 1963 single "Be My Baby", produced by Phil Spector at Hollywood's Gold Star Studios, heard as part of the Wall of Sound.
+The pattern was created when Blaine accidentally hit the snare on just the fourth beat, instead of the two and four.
+It was a mistake that Spector decided to leave in.
+Drummer Max Weinberg wrote, "If Hal Blaine had played drums only on ...
+"Be My Baby", his name would still be uttered with reverence and respect for the power of his big beat."

 Blaine played less session work from the 1980s onwards as computers and electronics began to be used in studios, and producers began to bring in younger players.
-The popularisation of the drum machine also reduced demand for session drummers like Blaine.
+The popularity of the drum machine also reduced demand for session drummers like Blaine.
 He kept busy recording advertising jingles for a number of years, before semi-retiring from performing.
 He lost most of his wealth following a divorce.
 At one point, he was working as a security guard in Arizona.